Abstract:

 1, and 2M

-2, both damaged starch content and brightness decreased.
-Solvent retention capacity and particle size gradually declined as the milling process advanced.
+2, both damaged starch content and brightness decreased, while solvent retention capacity decreased and particle size exhibited an upward trend across their respective upper, middle, and lower streams.
 Water absorption and weakening degree were higher in 1M

 1 and 2M